NEW: An opposition group reports gunfire, shellings, blasts early Monday

-More than 1,000 people have died since a cease-fire was supposed to go into effect on April 12, according to the LCC.
+More than 1,000 people have died since the cease-fire was supposed to go into effect on April 12, according to the LCC.

 CNN cannot independently verify reports of deaths and violence because the Syrian government has severely restricted access to international media.

-A team of U.N. monitors is on the ground to observe the progress of the cease-fire and encourage the implementation of a U.N.-backed peace plan.
+A team of U.N. monitors is on the ground to observe the progress of the cease-fire and encourage the implementation of the peace plan.

 On Saturday, the head of the U.N. observer mission, Maj.
-Gen. Robert Mood, said 157 civilian and military monitors were in the provinces of Daraa, Idleb, Hama and Homs, the state-run Syrian Arab News Agency reported.
+Gen. Robert Mood, said 157 civilian and military monitors were in the governorates of Daraa, Idleb, Hama and Homs, the state-run Syrian Arab News Agency (SANA) reported.
 About 300 observers are expected within weeks.

 CNN’s Kamal Ghattas, Saad Abedine and Salma Abdelaziz contributed to this report.